-I have a very warm and welcoming therapy suite at the Wellness Centre with a separate waiting room for clients who feel more comfortable with a little more privacy when attending/waiting for appointments.
+I have a very warm and welcoming therapy suite at the Wellness Centre with a separate waiting room for clients who feel more comfortable with privacy when attending/waiting for appointments.

-I specialise in the treatment for depression, all anxiety disorders, post traumatic stress disorder, obsessive compulsive disorder, specific phobias and a range of other mental health conditions.
-I also have experience with looked after children (foster care placements and care homes) and adverse childhood experiences (ACEs).
-It is my intention to study for more qualifications in complex trauma in the near future.
+Clinically, I specialise in cognitive behavioural therapy for the treatment of depression, all anxiety disorders, PTSD, OCD, specific phobias, and a range of other mental health conditions - I also have experience providing psychological support for looked after children (foster care placements and care homes).

 The services I offer for private clients from the wellness centre are listed below, however if you are a company or organisation interested in mental health first aid courses or any other mental health consultancy packages, please visit the psychotherapy solutions website here.